gogins/csound-webserver-opcodes/README.md

 https://github.com/gogins<br>
 http://michaelgogins.tumblr.com

-The WebKit2 opcodes embed the WebKitGTK Web browser and its JavaScript runtime into Csound as a set of opcodes.
+The WebKit opcodes embed the WebKitGTK Web browser and its JavaScript runtime into Csound as a set of opcodes.
 They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open a browser window during the Csound performance; to open an Internet resource during the Csound performande; and to